Herniated Disc Treatment

 This hands-on therapy often provides short-term relief for patients dealing with chronic low-back pain.
 JOI offers Medical Massage Therapy.
 Watch this VIDEO for more information.

 The back is treated with sound waves, which are small vibrations that are produced to relax body tissue.
+Traction is another modality which can certainly help decrease pain.
+Manual or mechanical traction can be performed in physical therapy.
+Home traction units have also been used for patients conservative care.

 Heat or Cold